VaclavDedik/jboss-seam/examples/hibernate2/readme.txt

 JBoss AS 4.0.5 (with or without EJB3):
   * Install JBoss AS 4.0.5 with the default J2EE profile
   * ant jboss
-  * Deploy build/jboss-seam-hibernate.war
+  * Deploy dist-jboss/jboss-seam-hibernate.war
   * Start JBoss AS
   * Access the app at http://localhost:8080/jboss-seam-hibernate/

 WebLogic 9.2:
   * Install WebLogic 9.2
-  * ant weblogic
+  * ant weblogic92
   * Start the WebLogic "examples" server
   * Load the admin console http://localhost:7001/console/
-  * Deploy build/jboss-seam-hibernate.war
+  * Deploy dist-weblogic92/jboss-seam-hibernate.war
   * Access the app at http://localhost:7001/jboss-seam-hibernate/

 WebSphere 6.1:

   * Install and run WebSphere 6.1
-  * ant websphere
+  * ant websphere61
-  * Install build/jboss-seam-hibernate.war and specify a context_root
+  * Install dist-websphere61/jboss-seam-hibernate.war and specify a context_root
   * From the "Enterprise Applications" list select: "jboss-seam-hibernate_war" --> "Manager Modules" --> "jboss-seam-hibernate.war" --> "Classes loaded with application class loader first", and then Apply
   * Start the application
   * Access it at http://localhost:9080/context_root/index.html